 - Discounts on Escapees owned campgrounds and Co-Ops

 Many people swear by this program.
 Thousand Trails has a lot of membership levels and tiers and costs.
-It might be right for you too.
 We have a few links in our Thousand Trails blog post that might help you decide if it is right for you.
 We decided it was not right for us.
 Find out why in the video below.

 Try your hand at a camp host position.
 You can find a camp host position based on your needs and your capabilities.
 You can work short term or long term.
 We have everything you need to know about becoming a camp host, including finding a position in our camp host blog post.

 Stay up to date on your RV Maintenance.
 Most RVs have monthly, quarterly, semi-annual, and annual maintenance items.
 Your RV manuals will list the manufacturer’s recommendation for each item, including engine, A/Cs, generator, washer, dryer, seals, slides, oven, microwave, heat pump, etc.

 Phil has created an excel spreadsheet for our RV maintenance.
 If you need a starting point for your RV maintenance, you can download it for free.

 You will save a ton of money if you learn to do repairs on your RV yourself.
 You can easily teach yourself how to accomplish many tasks with the manuals and through YouTube videos.
 I recently fixed our air conditioner, which cost us only $30.
 I would have been much more expensive had we paid labor costs.

 I hope this has provided you with some ideas on cutting your camping costs.
 We try to stay as inexpensive as possible in order to have more money for attractions!
 Please share any tips you have in the comments.

 Author: Stacy Farley, You Me & the RV, ALL RIGHTS RESERVED 2020